 Adams DM, Reay WR, Geaghan MP, Cairns MJ.
 Investigating the effect of glycaemic traits on the risk of psychiatric illness using Mendelian randomization.
 Preprint at https://www.biorxiv.org/content/10.1101/2020.03.09.984690v1 (2020).

 JTGG adheres to COPE Guidelines and treats manuscripts confidentially during the editorial processing.
-The editors will not share manuscripts with third parties except in cases of suspected misconduct.
+The Editors will not share manuscripts with third parties except in cases of suspected misconduct.
 Please refer to Misconduct Policy for more details.
 Once a manuscript is rejected for publication, all the copies of the manuscript will be deleted from the editorial system.
 In case the Editor needs to retain certain manuscripts rejected, they should get permission from the authors in advance.

-JTGG adopts a single-blind peer review process for JTGG, which means the identities of reviewers are not revealed to authors or anyone else unless reviewers permit.
-Reviewers are also required to respect the confidentiality rules and not distribute or misappropriate any information of the manuscript, during or after the peer-review process.
-If reviewers want to involve another person in the review process, they should contact the editors first for permission, provide the name of the person who would assist the review process, and ensure the confidentiality is maintained.
+JTGG adopts a single-blind peer-review process for JTGG, which means the identities of reviewers are not revealed to authors or anyone else unless reviewers permit.
+Reviewers are also required to respect the confidentiality rules and not distribute or misappropriate any information of the manuscript during or after the peer-review process.
+If reviewers want to involve another person in the review process, they should contact the Editors first for permission, provide the name of the person who would assist the review process, and ensure confidentiality is maintained.

 JTGG adopts the Attribution 4.0 International License or Attribution-NonCommercial-ShareAlike 3.0 Unported for publication.
 Copyright is retained by authors.
 Authors are required to sign a License to Publish (which can be downloaded from the section Author Instructions), granting JTGG, which identifies itself as the original publisher, exclusive rights to publish their articles, and granting any third party the right to use the articles freely as long as the integrity is maintained and the original authors, citation details and publisher are identified.